KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Crucially, both +1 and −1 emerge from Zero,
 because Zero is also Infinity.
-Their motion reflects the Zero/Infinity bifurcation,
+Their motion reflects the Zero / Infinity bifurcation,
 but they are **emanations**, not emanators.

 **Structural Summary**